 Under the GST Act, 2017 the burden of paying the tax is on the final consumer.
 It is a destination-based consumption tax.
 The revenue is received by that State where the goods and services are destined to be consumed.
 The State which produced the goods and services will not receive the taxes.
 Maximum retail price (MRP) includes GST, it cannot be charged over MRP.
 Following have been kept out of the ambit of GST- alcoholic liquor for human consumption, oil and fuel, tobacco and real estate sector.

 In India, the Double GST Model is followed, Centre and State both can simultaneously levy a tax on the same transaction.
 It suits the federal structure of the Government of India as in case of supply within the State, Central Goods and Services Tax (CGST) and State Goods and Services Tax (SGST)/Union Territory Goods and Service Tax (UTGST) is levied in half rate.
-In case of supply outside the State, Integrated Goods and Services Tax (IGST) is levied in full rate.
+In the case of supply outside the State, Integrated Goods and Services Tax (IGST) is levied at full rate.
 The half share is given to the Centre and the other half is given to the State/UT where the goods and services are destined to be consumed.
 The CGST Act, 2017 provides separate provisions for the supply of goods and supply of services .

 The liability to pay CGST/SGST/IGST arises at the time of supply of goods and/or services, as the case may be.
 Thus, liability to pay tax on inter-State supply, or intra-State supply, or both would crystalize at the time of supply.
 Liability to tax and liability to pay tax is separate and distinct.
 Liability to pay tax is not the same thing as a liability to tax.
 Accordingly, though the tax is attracted to supply, the power to collect the same arises only when the time of supply arises.
 But the collection of such tax is postponed to a future date.
 Collection of such tax is made by the due date of filing return for the respective tax period.